delapuente/spaceonrails/README.md

 Project stages
 --------------

-The git project has 5 tags matching the different stages of the project:
+The git project has X tags matching the different stages of the project:

  0. `v0-plain` is the starting point.
 All the navigation is handled by the rails application and not even CSS has been applied yet.
  1. `v1-css` is the second stage of maturity of the HTML5 application.
 CSS has been applied but the navigation continues being synchronous and template driven via server `*.erb` files.
+ 2. `v2.1-static` introduces the third evolution of the blog.
+It is being converted into a web application and the skeleton is provided into the `webapp` folder.
- 2. `v2-ajax` is the third evolution of the blog.
+ 2. `v2.3-ajax` is the last evolution of the blog.
 All the navigation has been replaced by asynchronous HTTP requests and DOM & history manipulation via JS and HTML5 APIs.
  3. `v3-testsuite` adds the test suite required to validate our architecture.